Make your meal more meaningful…

 - a large sized toiletries or cosmetics bag

-- OR a clean, new or gently worn XL t-shirt
+- OR a clean, new L or XL t-shirt

 Also, ask everyone to bring small bottles of shampoo, conditioner, soaps, wash cloths, deodorant, toothbrushes and toothpaste, body lotions, shaving cream and any other personal care items you might think of to your house.
 Consider also including kid’s shampoo and conditioner as well as kid’s toothbrushes and toothpaste.